-The study, compiled by the Violence Project, a nonpartisan think tank dedicated to reducing violence in society, was published Tuesday and is the most comprehensive and detailed database of mass shooters to date, coded to 100 different variables.
-Its release comes less than a week after a teenage boy killed two students at his high school in Santa Clarita, California, before fatally shooting himself in the head.
+The study, compiled by the Violence Project, a nonpartisan think-tank dedicated to reducing violence in society, was published Tuesday and is the most comprehensive and detailed database of mass shooters to date, coded to 100 different variables.
+Its release comes less than a week after a teenage boy killed two students at his high school in Santa Clarita, California, before shooting himself in the head.

 The database delivers a number of arresting findings.
 Mass shootings are becoming much more frequent and deadly: Of the 167 incidents the researchers logged in that 53-year period, 20% have occurred in the last five years, and half since 2000.

-They’re also increasingly motivated by racial, religious, or misogynist hatred, particularly the ones that occurred in the past five years.
+They’re also increasingly motivated by racial, religious, or misogynist hatred, particularly over the past five years.

 And in an era when tightening gun laws, including background checks, is a national political issue, the study found that more than half of all mass shooters in the database obtained their guns legally.

 But researchers said that they were particularly struck by how many mass shooters displayed symptoms of being in some sort of crisis prior to the shooting.
 “Those are opportunities for prevention,” said Peterson.

 Experts have long cautioned that there is no single profile for a mass shooter.
 But the Violence Project researchers found some personal characteristics often align with certain types of locations targeted by shooters, and created five general categories::